Home » Canning and Preserving » The 7 Best Tomatoes for Canning {A Gardener’s Picks for the Best Homemade Sauce}

 • For large yields, fertilize your plants as soon as the fruit has set.
 Tomato-tone is a great choice.
 All you need to do is sprinkle it around the plant.

-• If you’re serious about home canning tomatoes, invest in a food mill.
+• If you’re serious about home-canning tomatoes, invest in a food mill.
 This simple machine makes quick work of skins and lets you skip the tedious process of dipping tomatoes into a hot water bath and peeling by hand.

-There you have it: the best tomato varieties for canning.
 Like picking most things in the garden, there’s a balance between disease resistance and other practical things vs. what you find beautiful and what you really want.
 Don’t be afraid to choose a little of each.
 With a little bit of planning, you can enjoy your homegrown tomatoes all winter long!

-Leave a Comment
+Leave a Reply